Day trips from Split

 When you’re up for dessert there are lots of options, but one of the best ways to enjoy it is to walk off your main meal first along the Riva promenade.
 It’s here that you’ll find street stalls selling fritula, a fried sweet dumpling typically flavoured with rum and raisins.
 You might find rozata on dessert menus and it’s well worth a try too.
 This traditional Dalmatian pudding with a caramel sauce gets its name from the unique rose liqueur, Dubrovnik Liqueur Rozaline, which gives this tasty treat its wonderful aroma.

-22. Book a wine tasting experience
+22. Book a wine tasting experience – things to do near Split

 There are a variety of offerings for wine enthusiasts, including wine tasting experiences that provide the opportunity to indulge in the flavours of Croatia, sampling crisp white and robust red Dalmatian wines as a professional sommelier points out the various aromas, appearances and notes that make each one unique.